felixfbecker/merkel/README.md

 If a migration fails (throws an exception / returns a rejected promise), the schema your source files expect doesn't match your database schema anymore.
 You now have two options:
- - Quickly fix the migration file in a seperate commit.
+ - Quickly fix the migration file in a separate commit.
    That commit message should _not_ include any `merkel` command.
    The next `merkel migrate` execution will then start where it migration chain broke and will still run the migration files in the order they were specified in the commit messages, but with the newest version of the migration file.